Tweener/kmpshipdoc/docs/tutorials/stores/app-store-connect-account.md

 ---

+!!! success "Apple Developer Account Created Successfully"

-After your account is approved, you’ll have access to [App Store Connect](https://appstoreconnect.apple.com/) where you can manage apps, create builds, set pricing, and publish to the App Store.
+    You have successfully created an Apple Developer account.
+You can now access [App Store Connect](https://appstoreconnect.apple.com/) to manage your iOS apps, create builds, set pricing, and publish to the App Store.